11 Perspective Taking Examples for Emotional Intelligence

 Perspective taking isn’t surrender; it’s situational clarity.

-Which examples of perspective taking show emotional intelligence in close relationships?
+Which examples of perspective-taking demonstrate emotional intelligence in close relationships?

-Examples of perspective taking in intimate relationships include slowing down the interpretation you give to tone, silence, or criticism and considering what else might be true about your partner’s inner condition.
-Here, emotional intelligence refers to the ability to recognise your pain without passing judgment and to be open about your demands.
+Examples of perspective-taking in intimate relationships include slowing down your interpretation of tone, silence, or criticism and considering what else might be true about your partner’s inner state.
+Here, emotional intelligence refers to the ability to recognize your pain without passing judgment and to be open about your demands.

-1) What does perspective taking examples look like when your partner goes quiet?
+1) What do perspective-taking examples look like when your partner goes quiet?

 A good example is when your partner stops talking, and you don’t immediately call it rejection, because you think they might be feeling overburdened or embarrassed, or trying to keep things from getting worse.
 You continue to describe your experience, but you wait for further details and don’t view silence as a weakness.